pulumi/terraform-provider-google-beta/website/docs/r/compute_instance_template.html.markdown

 * `access_config` - (Optional) Access configurations, i.e. IPs via which this
     instance can be accessed via the Internet.
-Omit to ensure that the instance is not accessible from the Internet (this means that ssh provisioners will not work unless you are running Terraform can send traffic to the instance's network (e.g. via tunnel or because it is running on another cloud instance on that network).
+Omit to ensure that the instance is not accessible from the Internet (this means that ssh provisioners will not work unless you can send traffic to the instance's network (e.g. via tunnel or because it is running on another cloud instance on that network).
 This block can be repeated multiple times.
 Structure [documented below](#nested_access_config).